changbai-phu/ML-Courses/README.md

 # Kaggle-Courses
 Kaggle provides really good resources to learn ML.
 ## Purpose
-This repository is to store codes that are used in the Kaggle Learning courses.
+This repository is to store codes (both from tutorials and exercises) that are used in the Kaggle Learning courses.
 - URL: https://www.kaggle.com/learn

 ## Kaggle Courses will be covered in this repository